vitaliyrtest1/melodic-maple-personal-nextjs-git/content/pages/index.md

           newsletters and emails, to Facebook and Google campaigns, whitepapers, case studies and product descriptions.
 No job is too big or small!
         actions:
-          - label: See Writing Samples
+          - label: See Writing Samples!
             url: /faq
             style: primary
             has_icon: true